Siege of Sambhal

-The siege of Sambhal of 1526 by the Mughal Empire resulted in the fall and capture of Sambhal.
+The Siege of Sambhal (or Battle of Sambhal) took place in the summer of 1526 in present-day Uttar Pradesh, India, as part of the early Mughal conquests.
+Fought shortly after Babur's decisive victory at the Battle of Panipat.
+The engagement was led by Mughal commander Mirza Hindal Beg under and the Afghan force under the rebellious Pathan chief Malik Baban Jilwani.

+When Malik Baban laid siege to Sambhal, its local Afghan governor, Qasim Sambhali, appealed to Babur for relief.
+A Mughal vanguard of roughly 150 horsemen launched a surprise charge that routed Baban's larger army before the main relief force arrived.
+Following the defeat of the besiegers, Hindal Beg secured the town for the Mughals through stratagem, annexing Sambhal into the expanding Mughal realm and subsequently assigning it as a fief to Babur's son, Humayun.

 Background

 Babur and his army were strangers to the people whom he had subdued in India and a mutual dislike soon manifested itself between his soldiers and the inhabitants of Agra his headquarters.
 The invasion was regarded as a temporary inundation that would speedily pass off.
 Every man in authority raised troops and put himself in a condition to act.
 Those who held delegated authority or Jagirs being generally Afghans were consequently hostile to the new state of things.
 They soon came to an understanding among themselves and took measures for mutual cooperation.

-Western Afghan Confederates and Allies
+Western Afghan confederates and allies

 Hasan Khan of Mewat in the neighborhood of Agra was the grand instigator of the opposition which was supported by Nizam Khan in Biana; Muhammad Zaitoon of Dholpur; Tatar Khan Sarang khani in Gwalior; Hussein Khan Lohani in Raberi; Kutb Khan in Etawa; Alim Khan Jilal Khan Jighat in Kalpi; Kasim Sambhali in Sambhal and Marghoob a slave in Mahawan within 20 km of Agra.
 Indeed, all of these chiefs were immediately around Agra or close upon its borders.
 They looked for aid from Maharana Sangram Singh better known as Rana Sanga, the ruler of Mewar, who on his part laid claim to a great part of the right bank of the Yamuna River including Delhi.
 These Western Afghans wished to place Sultan Mahmud Lodhi a brother of the late Sultan Ibrahim Lodhi on the throne of Delhi and so to preserve the Afghan and the Lodhi dynasty.